hargoniX/master/thesis/thesis.typ

 $ "P" " " ((n : "Nat") -> "Vec" ("succ" n) -> "Nat") "head" "head"_2 $
 In these situations, it is not possible to apply function extensionality because the equality is between values of type $a$ and not directly between functions.
 A potential fix for this could be to eliminate polymorphism before eliminating dependent types.
+Note that this would come at the cost of additional complexity because both steps would have to handle dependent types.

 == Eliminating Polymorphism <sect_trans_poly>
 With dependent types out of the way, we are left with a logic with rank-1 polymorphism.
 In